 - For the movie adaptation of Watchmen it was originally planned to give Rorschach a love interest since his actions drive the whole story.
 But the idea was dropped.

-- The 1960 film adaptation of H. G. Wells's The Time Machine is an Alternate Trope Namer.
+- The 1960 film adaptation is an Alternate Trope Namer.
 In the book, an Eloi woman named Weena shares a close relationship with the Time Traveler, but not a romance, at least not overtly.
 Largely because Weena, like all Eloi, was a child-sized androgynous-looking creature mentally on the level of an eight-year old.
 However, the film turns Weena into a love interest, looking human except still with the mentality of a child.

 - The 2002 film goes further: not only was Weena replaced with a love interest named Mara and the Eloi made even less childlike, but the Time Traveler was given an entire backstory of building the machine as a way to save his girlfriend from being killed by a mugger.